Veterinary Diagnostic Imaging for Your Pet

 Greater Annapolis Veterinary Hospital also does digital dental radiographs as well as common, routine diagnostic images.
 We are experienced in doing radiographs on birds, pocket pets, and exotics as well as cats and dogs.

 Greater Annapolis Veterinary Hospital is highly experienced in using digital radiographic techniques to document the skeletal structure of dogs.
-We provide these images to PennHip Antech Imaging Services, their mission is aimed at reducing the frequency and severity of canine osteoarthritis, and the Orthopedic Foundation for Animals, which seeks "to advise, encourage, and establish control programs to lower the incidence of orthopedic and genetic diseases."
+We provide these images to the Orthopedic Foundation for Animals, which seeks "to advise, encourage, and establish control programs to lower the incidence of orthopedic and genetic diseases."